JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 ## Updating JATOS with Docker Compose

-The easiest way to update a JATOS instance running with this setup with external volumes is to **just change the JATOS' Docker image tag to a higher version and restart the services**.
-No need to use JATOS auto-updater.
+The easiest way to update a JATOS instance running with this setup **with external data volumes** is to **just change the JATOS' Docker image tag to a higher version and restart the services**.
+No need to use [JATOS' auto-updater](/Update-JATOS.html#automatic-update).
 JATOS is only allowed to update to higher version numbers - downgrading will likely break your installation.
 And please do backups before updating.

 ## Running JATOS on multiple nodes